 iLert has a very strong focus on keeping things as simple as possible without sacrificing flexibility.
 For example, iLert offers a flexible scheduling solution that lets you create rotation-based recurring schedules, and static schedules with a calendar like UI.

-iLert is an integrated solution that goes beyond alerting, covering basic needs to increase uptime, including uptime monitoring, alerting, on-call management and, very soon, also status pages.
+iLert is an integrated solution that goes beyond alerting, covering basic needs to increase uptime, including uptime monitoring, alerting, incident comms, status pages and on-call management.
 PagerDuty is laser-focused on incident response and event intelligence and provides advanced features that are available on the more expensive plans.

 iLert intentionally leaves features out that are not needed most of the time, but has additional benefits through the integrated approach.
-E.g. creating maintenance windows won’t mess your uptime reports and report maintenance time accordingly.
+E.g. you can update your status page right from an alert.

 Locked features and hidden costs are recurring themes when you compare PagerDuty to iLert.
 For example, iLert gives you unlimited stakeholders.
 We want you to focus on improving your uptime and only charge for incident responders - the users who are actively involved in the resolution of incidents.
 And informing stakeholders and providing them with realtime status updates is part of an effective incident response strategy and allows incident responders to focus on incident resolution.
-Therefore, unlimited stakeholders are including in our Premium plan.
+Therefore, unlimited stakeholders are included in our Premium plan.

 Another example is team-based organization, which iLert offers as part of the Professional plan, and PagerDuty as part of their Business plan, which is twice as expensive.
 Being able to organize your resources into teams is essential, if you want to expand on-all management beyond a handful of users.
 PagerDuty’s free plan looks great until you realise that many of the most important features are only available in higher plans.
 This also includes advanced reporting.